letelescope/ascom-flat-panel/README.md

 #### Driver valdiation

-Once install, one can use the ASCOM platform tools to check that this was installed properly.
+Once install is complete, one can use the ASCOM profile explorer tool to check that this was installed properly.

-1. First check that the driver was properly "registered".
 From the ASCOM profile explorer check that the *ASCOM Le Telescope FFFPV1 CoverCalibrator* is listed in the Cover Calibrators.

 ![ASCOM Le Telescope FFFPV1 CoverCalibrator](./.static/profile-explorer.png)

-2. Then check that the driver is instiable using the ASCOM diagnostic tools
+1. Then check that the driver is instiable using the ASCOM diagnostic tools

    a.
 Select the "Cover Calibrator" device type and elect the "FFPV1 Cover Calibrator"